matteosaveriano/ESDS/README.md

 ## Third-party material
 Third-party code and dataset have been included in this repository for convenience.

-- *LASA Handwritten dataset*: please acknowledge the authors in any academic publications that have made use of the LASA HandWritten dataset by citing: *S. M. Khansari-Zadeh and A. Billard, "Learning Stable Non-Linear Dynamical Systems with Gaussian Mixture Models", IEEE Transaction on Robotics, 2011*.
+- **LASA Handwriting dataset**: please acknowledge the authors in any academic publications that have made use of the LASA HandWriting dataset by citing: *S. M. Khansari-Zadeh and A. Billard, "Learning Stable Non-Linear Dynamical Systems with Gaussian Mixture Models", IEEE Transaction on Robotics, 2011*.

-- *GMR library*: please acknowledge the authors in any academic publications that have made use of the GMR library by citing: *S. Calinon et al., "On Learning, Representing and Generalizing a Task in a Humanoid Robot", IEEE Transactions on Systems, Man and Cybernetics, Part B., 2006*.
+- **GMR library**: please acknowledge the authors in any academic publications that have made use of the GMR library by citing: *S. Calinon et al., "On Learning, Representing and Generalizing a Task in a Humanoid Robot", IEEE Transactions on Systems, Man and Cybernetics, Part B., 2006*.

-- *Energy-Tank*: The energy tank-based stabilization re-uses part of the code of the approach described in: *K. Kronander and A. Billard, "Passive Interaction Control with Dynamical Systems", RA-L, 2017*.
+- **Energy-Tank**: The energy tank-based stabilization re-uses part of the code of the approach described in: *K. Kronander and A. Billard, "Passive Interaction Control with Dynamical Systems", RA-L, 2017*.

 ## Note
 This source code is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.